OutSystems/docs-support/src/licensing/detach-11.md

 #### Using a brand new database { #use-new-db }

+If you're cloning and existing environment on a new database, make to sure to first follow all the steps on [Migrate an Environment Using a Database Clone](../enterprise/maintenance/migrate-db-clone.md).
+Then proceed to the next steps.

 If you will use a new database, you have to manually reconfigure your database connection strings.
 To do this:

 1. Locate the `machine.config` files for .NET Framework 4.0, on both the old and the new server, and open them with a text editor.